 - Your nurse case manager should be checking in with you regularly to assess your needs.
 If you have any questions or concerns, please call us at 650.554.1000.

 - To minimize the spread of COVID-19 and to protect the health of our patients, our staff, and our community, we are currently conducting as many patient visits as possible by phone, unless patient care necessitates an in-person visit.

 - If an in-person visit is deemed necessary, our staff will ask screening questions in advance to determine if anyone in the family may have been exposed to COVID-19.
 Any family members exhibiting respiratory symptoms are requested to move to a separate room during our visit.

-- Mission House patients and families should us directly for the latest visiting protocol.
+- Mission House patients and families should contact us directly for the latest visiting protocol.